brvtalcake/Arenalloc/README.md

 # Arenalloc

-An arena allocator in pure C
+An arena-based allocator in C